TimBoleslawsky/data-science-vault/Notes/The Learning Process in Neural Networks.md

 - For regression problems, where we have continuous numerical outputs, popular loss functions are the mean squared error, the mean absolute error, or the Huber Loss, which is a combination of MSE & MAE.
 - For classification problems we usually either use log loss or binary cross-entropy (for binary classification) or categorical cross-entropy (for multi-class classification).
 ## Optimization (Gradient Descent & Variants)
 Optimization is the process of adjusting a model’s weights to minimize the loss function.
 It is about finding the best set of parameters (weights and biases) that minimize the loss function.
-More on optimization problems in general, here: [[Optimization Problems]].
+More on optimization problems in general, here: [Optimization Problems](Optimization%20Problems.md).

 To talk about optimization, we need to introduce two concepts: *objective functions* & *gradients*.
 - Objective functions in machine learning models can have two forms: First, a *loss function* that measures how well the model fits the training data.
 Second, a *regularizer* that measures how simple/complex the model is.